farcaster-project/RFCs/transactions.md

 ### Spend

 The Monero spend transaction (b) allow the final owner of the funds to move them into an address with nobody else knowledge of the private view key for better anonymity.
 This step is not necessary from a security point of view but required for good privacy.

+The spend transaction has to follow the minimum Monero output age policy (10 blocks).

+## Notes on Privacy

+Bitcoin transaction must be designed in a way where if Taproot is used with a single signature to spend an output, it MUST not be possible to differanciate between `c` and `d`, and between `e` and `f`.

+But in most cases `c` and `d` will be different because `d` will be used with the TapLeaf script.

+Also, when a script-path sepnd is choosen, the script and the control block should looks common with other protocol such as Lightning Network to increase the anonymity pool.